ElieSDK/Japanese_Text_Difficulty_Estimator/README.md

 # JLPT Level Classifier

-This project processes and classifies Japanese reading texts by JLPT level (N5 to N1) using OCR, NLP, and machine learning.
+This project processes and classifies Japanese reading texts by JLPT level (N5 to N1) using web scraping, OCR, NLP, and machine learning
 A Streamlit app is deployed online here for easy text-level prediction: https://jptextdifficultyestimator.streamlit.app/